daronphang/programming-resources/coding-guidelines/guidelines.md

 All library code should wrap errors liberally, and return them.
 The application using the package should have appropriate logging for those errors.

+## Logging

+- Log at the source of knowledge where you have enough context to make the log meaningful, not the source of error
+- Log in application or interface layer

 ## Emergence

 For creating well-designed software, four rules from Kent Beck are of significant help in order of importance: